-- 1. Allianz's state of mind is to be inferred from: - a. the knowledge of its directors, officers, servants, and agents (responsible officers) responsible for: - i. approving the terms of the agreements by which Dealers were appointed the authorised representatives or agents of Allianz (Dealer Agreements); - ii. approving the terms of Allianz documents provided to Dealers

-- for use in connection with arranging Add-On Insurance for customers of the Dealers; further or alternatively - iii. training and supervising Dealers in relation to arranging Add-On Insurance for customers of the Dealers; - Allianz's business arrangements with the Dealers, including the establishment of the Dealer Agreements and the operation of the Allianz Sales System; - c.
+- 1. Allianz's state of mind is to be inferred from: - a. the knowledge of its directors, officers, servants, and agents (responsible officers) responsible for: - i. approving the terms of the agreements by which Dealers were appointed the authorised representatives or agents of Allianz (Dealer Agreements); - approving the terms of Allianz documents provided to Dealers for use in connection with arranging Add-On Insurance for customers of the Dealers; further or alternatively - iii. training and supervising Dealers in relation to arranging Add-On Insurance for customers of the Dealers; - b.
+Allianz's business arrangements with the Dealers, including the establishment of the Dealer Agreements and the operation of the Allianz Sales System; - c.
 Allianz's purported compliance with its obligations in respect of the sale of Add-On Insurance Products; - d. the circumstance that the process of negotiating and purchasing Vehicles from Dealers is a matter of common experience; - e. the circumstance that, as authorised representatives or agents of Allianz, the knowledge of the Dealers as to the characteristics of their customers may imputed to Allianz as principal; and - f. its awareness of the practice of Dealers in collecting the Personal Circumstances Information from customers. - 2.
 Further particulars may be provided after discovery. - 43.
-At all material times, Allianz, by its responsible officers, knew or ought reasonably to have known, and it was the fact, that by reason of the Product Commissions and/or the Volume Commissions, the Dealers had a financial incentive to: - a. sell as many of the Add-On Insurance Products as possible, irrespective of whether the insurance was suitable for the customers' needs: - emphasise to customers the advantages of the Add-On Insurance Products, rather than providing fair and balanced information to customers about the advantages and disadvantages of the Add-On Insurance Products or about alternative products that were available and likely to be suitable; - c. convey to customers the impression that purchasing one or more of the Add-On Insurance Products was necessary or desirable in order for the customers to obtain Finance for the purchase of the Vehicle they were considering buying; - d. add one or more Add-On Insurance Products to the customers' Finance documents without drawing the addition to the attention of the customer adequately or at all; - e. not advise, recommend or suggest the customers seek independent advice as
+At all material times, Allianz, by its responsible officers, knew or ought reasonably to have known, and it was the fact, that by reason of the Product Commissions and/or the Volume Commissions, the Dealers had a financial incentive to: - a. sell as many of the Add-On Insurance Products as possible, irrespective of whether the insurance was suitable for the customers' needs;

-- to whether the Add-On Insurance Products were suitable for the customers, having regard to the customers' personal circumstances; - f. not encourage customers to review and consider the PDS and/or the Financial Services Guide (FSG) in respect of the Add-On Insurance Products; - g. not provide the customers with the PDS or FSG in respect of the Add-On Insurance Products at all, alternatively with sufficient opportunity for the customers to review, consider and take advice about the PDS or FSG; further or alternatively - h. not disclose the terms by which the Product Commissions or the Volume Commissions were calculated.
+- b. emphasise to customers the advantages of the Add-On Insurance Products, rather than providing fair and balanced information to customers about the advantages and disadvantages of the Add-On Insurance Products or about alternative products that were available and likely to be suitable; - c. convey to customers the impression that purchasing one or more of the Add-On Insurance Products was necessary or desirable in order for the customers to obtain Finance for the purchase of the Vehicle they were considering buying; - add one or more Add-On Insurance Products to the customers' Finance documents without drawing the addition to the attention of the customer adequately or at all; - not advise, recommend or suggest the customers seek independent advice as to whether the Add-On Insurance Products were suitable for the customers, having regard to the customers' personal circumstances; - f. not encourage customers to review and consider the PDS and/or the FSG Financial Services Guide (FSG) or, in the case of certain Extended Warranty products, the policy document, in respect of the Add-On Insurance Products; - g. not provide the customers with the PDS or FSGor, in the case of certain Extended Warranty products, the policy document, in respect of the Add-On Insurance Products at all, alternatively with sufficient opportunity for the customers to review, consider and take advice about the PDS, or FSGor policy document; further or alternatively - h. not disclose the terms by which the Product Commissions or the Volume Commissions were calculated.